Participating in CAYAC will give you the chance to:

 Who can join?

-CAYAC is open to any youth ages 12-18 across Southern Alberta.
+CAYAC is open to any youth ages 12-18 from Southern Alberta Red Deer South).
 No special skills are required, but every effort is made to form a diverse group by considering age, gender, geographic location, background, and child health and life experiences.

 Each year we have a limited number of vacancies.
 We set a recruitment criteria for potential members in order to fill gaps that have been identified in the diversity of our group.